 "Sword techniques" and "is used as a universal term generally for sword training".

-Battou-Jutsu is often used interchangeably with the terms iaijutsu and battou.
+Battou-Jutsu is often used interchangeably with the terms Iai and Battou

-This can in turn produce's instinctive behaviour's (muscle memory) to an elevated level of skill, thus unifying the swordsman to the sword, through arduous repeative conditioning over many years.
-The training is for combative effectiveness, through factors such as distancing, timing and targeting.
+A Battoujutsu Swordsman will practice with the live-blade katana (Shinken), often they simply drill (Kata) alone in Nature.
+This can in turn produce's instinctive behaviour's (muscle memory) to an elevated level of skill, thus unifying the swordsman mind body and spirit to the sword, through arduous repetitive conditioning over many years.

-test cutting to demostrate a swordsman skill & ability.
+test cutting to demostrate skill and level of proficiency.